Oscar lost his 17-year-old sister to a drug overdose.

 He turned to alcohol to cope with the pain and sadness.
 He almost ended up in the criminal justice system through anti-social behaviour.
 He also began suffering from isolation and a loss of confidence and motivation.

 The chance to turn his life around came when Oscar was referred to Venture Trust and he began a series of programmes for young people offered by the organisation.
 One of these programmes is the Inspiring Young Futures programme which supports young people facing multiple and complex challenges in their life.
-Through intense personal development in the community and in the outdoors, individuals learn new skills, boost confidence, motivation and aspirations.
+The programme offers regular community-based outreach support wrapped around an 8-day Wilderness Journey usually in the highlands of Scotland.
+Through intensive learning and personal development individuals will consolidate their new skills, boost confidence, motivation and aspirations.

 Many of the young people who complete the Inspiring Young Futures programme are then signposted to our employability programme – CashBack Change Cycle.